 She is currently an independent contractor with the Raleigh Counseling Collaborative providing individual therapy and clinical supervision.
 Ernestine has served on a number of substance use and mental health-related boards and committees during her long career and has a special passion for working with adult children of alcoholics as well as older (65+) adults with substance use disorders.

-Karen Kranbuehl is an attorney and is completing her Masters in Social Work at UNC Chapel Hill.
+Karen Kranbuehl is an attorney and social worker.
 She is an advocate and innovator at the intersection of substance use disorder, equity, and justice.
 As the founder of ACT for Recovery NC, Karen provides advocacy, consulting, and training services.
 That work currently focuses on individuals who have substance use disorders and are in the justice system or face other barriers.
 Karen is Vice Chairperson of the North Carolina Substance Use Disorder Federation.
 In addition to six years of legal practice, her past experiences in human services include answering the crisis telephone at an agency that serves survivors of rape, sexual assault, and intimate partner violence.
 Karen has also volunteered as a guardian ad litem in cases of child abuse and neglect.
-She graduated from the William and Mary School of Law and the University of Virginia.
+She graduated from the William and Mary School of Law and the University of Virginia and holds a Master of Social Work from UNC Chapel Hill.
 Karen is a person in long-term recovery from substance use disorder since 1995.
 With the support of a community including friends, family, and colleagues, Karen strives imperfectly to balance her passion for her work with physical and mental health.
 She lives in Raleigh with her family and enjoys reading, movies, and learning about diverse people.